rememberSoftwares/yacana/README.md

 What you are seeing here is Yacana doing its magic to make the LLM call the tool.

-Unfortunatly, even though the tool is indeed called, getting a correct result failed spectacularly ! ^^
+Unfortunatly, even though the tool is indeed called, getting a correct result failed spectacularly! ^^
-Is `2 + 2 = 22` ?
+Is `2 + 2 = 22`?
 No, I don't think so.
 Can you find out what went wrong?

 ---